mirtdavide/TestMakerProject/README.md

 # TestMaker

+### disclaimer
+Every screen used in this file is in italian language as i made this while i was in italy during highschool but along with the description each image should be easily understandable

 TestMaker is a simple project that i made in high school that allows the user to create a test on a determined subject or attempt one

 ## Account Creation